 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to ₹ 17,090.88 million and ₹ 77,090.40 million as at March 31, 2025, and March 31, 2024, respectively.
-Trade receivables are typically unsecured and are derived from revenue aemed from customers primarily located in the United States.
-Credit risk is managed by the Company by Credit Tasks.
-Force through credit primary, establishing credit limits and confinuously monitoring the recovery status of or stoomers to which the Company grants credit terms in the normal course of business.
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to ₹ 17,030.88 million and ₹ 7,030.694 million as at hator.
+31, 2024 respectively.
+Trade receivables are typically unscurred and are derived from revenue earned from customers primarily located the States.
+Credit risk is managed by the Company by Credit Task receivables restribution are optimized and continuously monitoring the recovery status of a customers to which the Company grants credit terms in the normal course of maniness.
 On account of adoption of Ind AS 109, the Company uses expected credit loss model to assess the impairment loss.
-The Company uses a provisioning poley approved by the Board of Directors to compute the expected credit loss allowance for trade receivables.
-The poley takes into account available external and internal credit risk factors and the Company's historical experience for customers.
+The Company values a privation policy approved by the Board of Directors to compute the expected credit loss model to assess the impairment loss.
+The Company values are by the Board of Directors to compute the expected credit loss model to assess the impairment loss.
+The Company values are by the Board of Directors to compute the expected credit loss model to assess the impairment loss.
+The Company value are receivables.
+The policy takes into account arallable external and internal credit risk factors and the Company's historical experimence for trade receivables.
+The policy takes into account arallable external and internal credit risk factors and the Company's historical experiment.